aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 Log into AWS `Main Account`, and navigate to `Service Catalog`.
 Find the portfolio `swb-<stage>-<awsRegionShortName>`, and make note of the following values
-* productId: `Product ID` of `sagemaker` product
+* productId: `Product ID` of `sagemakerNotebook` product
-* provisioningArtifactId: This value can be found by clicking on the `sagemaker` product.
-There should be one version of the `sagemaker` product.
+* provisioningArtifactId: This value can be found by clicking on the `sagemakerNotebook` product.
+There should be one version of the
+`sagemakerNotebook` product.
 Copy that version's id.
 It should be in the format `pa-<random letter and numbers>`

 ```json
 {